-For about 20 years, Deborah Ann Davis informally surveyed her high school students on the topics of sex, drugs and alcohol.
+For over 20 years, Deborah Ann Davis informally surveyed her high school students on the topics of sex, drugs and alcohol.
 Regardless of the type of school environment, the results were mostly the same.
-Hardly anyone was actually doing it, and nearly everyone thought everybody else was doing it (except them).
+Hardly anyone was actually having sex, but nearly everyone thought everybody else was doing it (except them).

 The same is true about Sex On Prom Night.
 Hardly anyone does it, but no one believes that!

 Not when Full Blown Adolescent Insecurity is pitted against Magical Prom Night Propaganda.

 Prom is coming, ushered in by parental anxiety and teen confusion, and there’s nothing you can do to stop it.
 However, here are some tips on how to keep your teens safe on Prom Night.

 - Have lots of conversations…all the time, not just before prom or graduation parties rear their ugly heads.
 Conversation should not be seasonal.
 If you are not talking to your kids, someone else is influencing them.

 - With your teens, Take the Quiz, Sex Myths Believed by Inexperienced Teens.
 Have them PRIVATELY Take the Survey, Prom Night Sex, and come back at the end of the month to check the results.

 - Discuss what an Ideal Prom Night would be like from start to finish.
 Having goals will help your teen with unexpected choices, and the expected choices.

 - Have a Prom Plan.
 Lay down the rules, and define the consequences if they are not followed.
 This allows kids to play the parent card. (“My parents will take away the car until I graduate if I do that.”)